seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 **SERVILIUS**
 See, by good hap, yonder's my lord;
 I have sweat to see his honor.
-My honored lord,—
+My honored lord,--

 **LUCIUS**
 Servilius! you are kindly met, sir.
 Fare thee well: